lhr-solar/StarterProjects/Controls/README.md

 Our team uses the Micrium microcontroller real-time operating system.
 Use the [Micrium OS documentation](https://www.analog.com/media/en/dsp-documentation/software-manuals/Micrium-uCOS-III-UsersManual.pdf) as a reference for this starter project.

+If you want to learn about how the makefile compiles your code: [Makefile tutorial](https://makefiletutorial.com/)

 Feel free to research/google anything else relevant to Solar or this starter project, or ask your system lead/another member for help.